samallenqing/running-information-analysis-service/README.md

 ## Step5 - Running testCase.json by Postman

 Open file "testCase.json" copy and paste all the datas to Postman body part and choose file type Json.
-The port is 9001, So the url should starts as"http://localhost:9001/".
+The port is 9001, So the url should start as "http://localhost:9001/".

 | Rest URL|  Http Method     | Description     |
 | :------------- | :------------- | :------------- |